-New national data reported by the Centers for Disease Control and Prevention show that visits to the emergency room dropped by 42% this spring, a massive decline that could lead to serious medical conditions being missed.
+National data reported by the Centers for Disease Control and Prevention show that visits to the emergency room dropped by 42% last spring, a massive decline that could lead to serious medical conditions being missed.

 The new numbers raise concerns because waiting too long to get treatment for serious conditions like heart attacks or strokes can be fatal.

 Emergency department data collected by CDC surveillance networks indicate some patients may be delaying emergency care during the #COVID19 pandemic.
 Fewer visits for critical conditions might result in complications or death.
 Learn more from @CDCMMWR: https://t.co/5oZxCkCXRw. pic.twitter.com/Z6tUdtTVL7

 — CDC (@CDCgov) June 3, 2020